jeff-zucker/solid-rest-browser/README.md

     path = levels of sub-containers starting at /

 Since each origin gets its own localStorage, Solid apps can read and write to their own storage.
-It is also possible to sync between the apps's local storage and the user's pod with standard Solid methods.
+It is also possible to sync between the app's local storage and the user's pod with standard Solid methods.

-The root Container of an app's localStorage is:
+The root container of an app's localStorage is:

      app://ls/

+There may be an arbitary number of levels of containers nested under the root.
+These are not actual folders, but they should behave the way we expect a Solid container to behave.
+If they don't please file an issue.

 **Important** : Container names must always end in slash.